 This post is also available in Spanish.

 Speaking with employees is key to avoiding conflicts

 Managing difficult conversations with employees is an inevitable part of human resources management in any company.
-Common examples of issues at work are discussions on poor employee performance, failure to meet working hours, or conflicts between colleagues.
+Common examples of issues at work are discussions on poor employee performance, failure to meet working hours (ES), or conflicts between colleagues.

 It is a reality that these situations create tension and stress for all employees.
 And usually the necessary conversations to lessen tensions and resolve issues are delayed.

 In many cases, it's because we don't know how to begin the conversation, or we don't know how to choose the most appropriate words to create an open dialogue.